Partnership for Safe Water

 Spartanburg Water has been an active member for more than 20 years of the Partnership for Safe Water, a national volunteer initiative developed by the EPA and other water organizations representing water suppliers striving to provide their communities with drinking water quality that surpasses the required federal standards.

-In 2018, we received the 17 Year Directors Award for the R.B.
+In 2019, we received the 18 Year Directors Award for the R.B.
 Simms Water Treatment Facility, which recognizes systems that have completed a successful review in the Partnership's Self-Assessment and Peer Review Phase, a phase in which utilities examine the capabilities of their treatment plant operation and administration and then create a plan for implementing improvements and maintaining compliance with the voluntary goals of the Partnership.
-In 2016, Spartanburg Water was recognized for maintaining the Directors Award for 15 years, an honor achieved by only 165 water utilities across the country.
-In 2017, our Landrum Water Treatment Facility was awarded the 10 Year Directors Award.
+In 2019, our Landrum Water Treatment Facility was awarded the 13 Year Directors Award.

 Maintaining Directors Award status for multiple years demonstrates our philosophy of constant vigilance to improve water quality.